akshell/docs/ref/ak/template/filters.rst

 =====

 Return ``'yes'`` if the value evaluates to ``true``; return ``'no'`` otherwise.
-An optional argument could specify alternative strings.
+An optional argument can specify alternative strings.

 For example::